 Obedience is often difficult and even painful at times.
 But if we look at the original sin and what is deemed the sin of Satan himself (“NON SERVIAM—I will not serve”) it is choosing to follow one’s own will rather than total submission to the will of God that has led to man’s downfall and Satan’s damnation.

 Such a choice will always be ours to make because of our free will.
+Pray continually to be able to discern and to choose God’s will for your life.

 Fr.
 Ed NamiotkaPastor